sufle5644/RoundFriedlyFire/README.md

 The Round Friendly Fire plugin automatically enables ally damage (Friendly Fire) at the end of the round when only one team of players remains.
 This creates a more intense and dynamic round end, forcing players to be cautious even with their teammates.
 Main features

-**🔥 Automatically activates Friendly Fire when:**
+# 🔥Automatically activates Friendly Fire when:

   The round ends

   Only one team (SCP, Chaos, or MTF) remains alive

-**📢 Sends a customizable Friendly Fire message to all players:**
+# 📢Sends a customizable Friendly Fire message to all players:

   Supports color text and formatting

   Customizable display duration

-**⚙️ Flexible configuration:**
+# ⚙️Flexible configuration:

    Enable/disable the plugin

    Customize the message

    Control the notification duration

-**Установка**
+# 💿Installation

-  `1. Скачайте файл RoundFriendlyFire.dll`
+ `1.
+Download the RoundFriendlyFire.dll file`

-  `2. Поместите в папку %AppData%\EXILED\Plugins`
+ `2.
+Place it in the %AppData%\EXILED\Plugins folder`

-  `3. Настройте параметры в EXILED/Configs/RFF.yml`
+ `3.
+Configure the settings in EXILED/Configs/RFF.yml`